 South Africa is a vast, beautiful country with good road infrastructures, however, it is also known as one of the most dangerous countries in the world.
 Before travelling to this country, we were paranoid about safety, so we researched thoroughly and prepared for the worse.
-Luckily nothing unfortunate happened during this trip and we could enjoy the trip and even see lemurs thanks to the tours provided by companies from kensingtontours.com/tours/africa/madagascar/madagascar-lemur-fever.
+Luckily nothing unfortunate happened and we thoroughly enjoyed the trip.
 Nevertheless, we formulated some safety tips on driving in South Africa from our experiences and research.

 Safety Tip 1: Avoid Townships!